OctopusDeploy/docs/docs/administration/show-configuration.md

 ## Extensions

-Some of the values displayed by this command come from the core part of Octopus Server and some come from [server extensions](/docs/home/guides/server-extensibility.md).
-Learn about how extensions can [contribute values to the show-configuration](/docs/home/administration/server-configuration.md) output.
+Some of the values displayed by this command come from the core part of Octopus Server and some come from [server extensions](/docs/home/guides/server-extensibility.md). Â Learn about how extensions can [contribute values to the show-configuration](/docs/home/administration/server-configuration.md) output.